2-complex/ruler-docs/index.md

 ## What is Ruler?

 Ruler is a command-line tool not unlike Make or Ninja.
-It helps deal with any project where some files are soure and some are target, and targets need to update when sources change.
+It helps deal with any project where some files are sources and some are targets, and targets need to update when sources change.
 It takes as input a `.rules` file describing:

 - The dependence relationship between files
 - For each target, a command to update